bvrigo/Smart-Tank/README.md

 float servo_pos = 0.5;
 ```

 The first few lines of code serve to declare the libraries we are importing and the pins we are using.
 To control the servo we use the Mbed Servo library, and to control the DC motors responsible for movement we use a modified version of the Mbed Motor library.
-In our modification, shown in figure X, we removed the line that set the initial PWM period to 0.001 seconds, as there is only one PWM unit on the Mbed and the servo uses a specific pulse period to adjust it’s position.
+In our modification, we removed the line that set the initial PWM period to 0.001 seconds, as there is only one PWM unit on the Mbed and the servo uses a specific pulse period to adjust its position.
 We also decided to not use RTOS to create multiple threads as we were getting runtime errors when using the Servo.h library, but that did not alter the expected performance of the tank since it did not need to perform any parallel actions.
-A variable called servo_pos was defined to determine the position of the servo.
+Moreover, a variable called servo_pos was defined to determine the position of the servo.

 ```C++
 void sound(){